Low-degree mod 2 cohomology of classifying spaces of $G_2$-gauge groups: Introduction

 We work $2$--locally throughout and write $H^*(-)$ for $H^*(-;\Ftwo)$.
 Consider the Serre spectral sequence of the evaluation fibration

 The $E_2$--term is a module over $H^*(\BG)$ and an unstable module over the Steenrod algebra.
 The twisting of this spectral sequence depends on $k$ through the connecting map

-which is the triple adjoint of the Samelson product $\langle k\cdot i_3,1\rangle$ by work of Kishimoto--Theriault--Tsutaya~\cite{KishimotoTheriaultTsutayaG2}.
-Kameko's calculation of the $2$--primary order of $\langle i_3,1\rangle$ implies that, after localization at $2$, the map $\partial_k$ depends only on $k\bmod 4$.
+which, by Lang's description of the boundary map of the evaluation fibration and its formulation in the gauge-group setting \cite{KishimotoTheriaultTsutayaG2,LangEvaluation}, is the triple adjoint of the Samelson product $\langle k\cdot i_3,1\rangle$.
+Kameko's calculation that the $2$--primary order of $\langle i_3,1\rangle$ is $8$ implies that, after localization at $2$, the map $\partial_k$ depends only on $k\bmod 8$ \cite[Proposition~1.3]{KamekoG2gauge}.

 The cohomology of the fibre $\Omega^3_0 G$ can in principle be computed by iterated Eilenberg--Moore spectral sequences applied to the path-loop fibrations of $BG$ and $G$.
 Choi and Yoon conjectured that, for any simply connected finite $H$--space $X$, the Eilenberg--Moore spectral sequences converging to the mod $p$ homology of $\Omega^2 X$ and $\Omega^3 X$ collapse at $E_2$~\cite{ChoiYoonEMSS}.
 This conjecture was subsequently proved by Lin~\cite{LinEMSS}; in particular, for any compact simple Lie group $G$ and any prime $p$, the Eilenberg--Moore spectral sequences computing $H_*(\Omega^2 G;\mathbb F_p)$ and $H_*(\Omega^3 G;\mathbb F_p)$ collapse at $E_2$.
 Combined with the classical description of $H^*(\BG)$, this implies that $H^*(\Omega^3_0\G)$ is of finite type in each degree and that its generators occur in bounded degrees.
 For our purposes, however, we only need to know the very first nontrivial cohomology group of $\Omega^3_0\G$.